sam-vasquez/sam-vasquez.github.io/_pages/projects.md

 ---

 See also my [GitHub](https://github.com/sam-vasquez).
-Note: Migration to GitHub is currently a work in progress.
+Please note: Migration to GitHub is currently a work in progress.

 ## Laplace Equation Solver